envmetagen/metabinkit/README.md

 ```

-Using a very low "Top.." threshold, e.g. 0.001, unless justified, is likely prone to over-classifying the sequence to the incorrect taxonomy, as many very similar alignments will be discarded.
-Nevertheless, if the best alignment for a query has e.g. a %identity of 85, and the family level threshold (`-F, --Family`) is low e.g. 70%, it is reasonable to apply a `--TopFamily` threshold to only consider alignments within a certain range of the best alignment, increasing the likelihood of binning at family level.
+Using a very low "Top.." threshold, e.g. 0, may lead to over-classifying the sequence to the incorrect taxonomy, as many very similar alignments will be discarded.
+Nevertheless, this is still more conservative than, for example, taking only the best alignment, as all alignments that have an identical % identity to the top alignment will be kept.
+Using a Top threshold is particularly relevant when, for example, a query has a best alignment of 85 % identity and the family level threshold (`-F, --Family`) is low e.g. 70%; in such a case it is reasonable to apply a `--TopFamily` threshold to only consider alignments within a certain range of the best alignment, increasing the likelihood of binning at family level.

 #### Why is only the classical seven-rank taxonomy considered?